 The most important part of vocal auditions is taking a piece and making it your own.
-When looking for talent, directors don’t want to hear another rendition of something they have heard many times before; you need to make sure you stand out!
+When looking for talent, directors don’t want to hear another rendition of something they’ve heard many times before; you need to make sure you stand out!

 1. “I Want to Go to Hollywood” – Grand Hotel

-The context of this song makes “I Want to Go to Hollywood” a good choice mainly for younger singers who want to show off their ability to reach the lower notes.
-It is best used for musical theater auditions requiring something a little more upbeat, and for anyone who feels jazz is their strong point.
+“I Want to Go to Hollywood” is a good choice for younger singers who want to show off their ability to reach lower notes.
+It is best used for musical theater auditions requiring something a little more upbeat, or for anyone who feels that jazz is their strong point.

 2. “Somewhere” – West Side Story

-Another one of the most popular audition songs for altos, “Somewhere” incorporates interpretation of lyrics into your audition.
-If you need to show your ability to both act and sing, this song is a great choice.
-It also includes a number of reasonably high notes, so is useful for showing off your ability to sing a wide range.
+Another one of the most popular audition songs for altos, “Somewhere” shows off your ability to both act and sing.
+It also includes a number of reasonably high notes, so it highlights your ability to sing a wide range.

 3. “I Can Hear the Bells” – Hairspray

 “I Can Hear the Bells” should only be attempted by altos who can really nail this challenging piece.
 When sung well, it can be the perfect choice for an up-tempo and jazzy audition.

 4. “Another Night at Darryl’s” – Witches of Eastwick